...

 Can laboratory flooring incorporate ESD (electrostatic discharge) control and other specialized features?

 Yes.
 Many laboratory flooring systems are available with ESD control, antimicrobial additives, thermal shock resistance, and other specialized features to meet rigorous lab standards and protect sensitive equipment.
+Finally, epoxy laboratory flooring is the easiest to maintain.

 We hope to encourage you to take advantage of our free consultation, where we can dive deeper into these comparisons and any other considerations you may have.